 - Examples: Rixo floral dress £26 (stated retail price £195); Reformation mini dress £14 (retail price £90) – both for four days

-John Lewis has launched a rental service, where you can hire outfits from brands including Olivia Rubin, Seraphina and Molby the Label.
+John Lewis has launched a rental service, where you can hire outfits from brands including Olivia Rubin, Whistles and Mint Velvet.

-Rental starts from £27 for an & Other Stories halterneck dress (retail price £75) for four days, £34 for a Lexi cut-out dress (£121) and £33 for an Overthesea co-ord set (£110).
+Rental starts from £21 for an & Other Stories halterneck dress (retail price £75) for four days, £22 for a Nobody's Child velvet party dress (£76) and £30 for a Karen Millen evening gown (£129).
 (These examples include a £10 fee, which covers dry cleaning and a prepaid return bag.)

 You can rent items for four, eight, 16 or 30 days.
-When we checked, each item had a good range of sizes and stock, but bear in mind popular outfits and sizes may get snapped up during busy periods such as Christmas or the wedding season.
+When we checked, each item had a good range of sizes and stock, but bear in mind popular outfits and sizes may get snapped up during busy periods such as Christmas, New Year's Eve or the wedding season.

 John Lewis quick stats